 Between Ten presented by Visual AIDS at SPIN Gallery during the XVI International AIDS Conference in Toronto, Canada.
 (2006)

-The Black AIDS Institutes hosts the community empowerment summit, AIDS 2016: Atlanta
+The Black AIDS Institutes hosts the community empowerment summit, AIDS 2016: Atlanta.
+(2016)

-Congress enacts the Ryan White CARE Act providing $220.5 million in funds for HIV care in first year.
+Congress enacts the Ryan White CARE Act, providing $220.5 million in funds for HIV care in its first year.
 (1990)

-Mary Fisher gives “A Whisper of AIDS” speech at the Republican National Convention.
+Activist Mary Fisher delivers her “A Whisper of AIDS” speech at the Republican National Convention.
 (1992)

 AIDS activists disrupt a speech by George Bush at a $1,000-a-plate fundraising luncheon.
 (1992)